Cancel New York Times subscriptions in a few easy steps

 A fast and simple way to cancel your New York Times membership is with the help of DoNotPay.
 Our app allows you to successfully unsubscribe from any service in just a few clicks.

-- Open the DoNotPay app in your web browser or download it for free to any iOS device.
+- Open the DoNotPay app in your web browser.

 - Click on the option to “Find Hidden Money.”